CarlAmko/StockHawk/README.md

 To run and/or modify the code, you'll need [Android Studio](https://developer.android.com/studio/index.html).
 Simply download/clone the code, and open it in Android Studio.

 ## License
-Movifo is licensed under the [MIT license](https://en.wikipedia.org/wiki/MIT_License).
+StockHawk is licensed under the [MIT license](https://en.wikipedia.org/wiki/MIT_License).